 Macropus giganteus giganteus

-This unusual skull was found in a paddock, and what I thought briefly to be a lamb skull turned out to be something totally different - an "eastern grey kangaroo" of the marsupial family Macropodidae, but its small size indicates this was a joey or very young juvenile.
-I'm learning that, in osteology, small details are important, and it was because of size that I completely misidentified this spotting, thinking the skull belonged to a "red-necked wallaby" (Macropus rufogriseus), a much smaller animal than a kangaroo.
+This unusual skull was found in a sheep paddock, and is that of an "eastern grey kangaroo" - Macropus giganteus giganteus, of the marsupial family Macropodidae.
+I'm learning that, in osteology, small details are important, and it was because of the size that I completely misidentified this spotting, thinking the skull belonged to a "red-necked wallaby" - Macropus rufogriseus, a slightly smaller animal than a kangaroo, but which I had also seen at this location.
 Everything lined up and I was confident I made the correct ID, particularly on the basis of the small to medium-sized skull (relative to other macropodines).
-I hadn't consider a kangaroo because it has a larger skull and slightly heavier features, and the thought of it being a joey or young juvenile never occurred to me.
-However, what ultimately changed this spotting ID were the two large palatine-maxillary vacuities (holes in the palate) - they are present in the wallaby but not the kangaroo.
-The following link does a comparison: Figure 6: (D) red-necked wallaby, and (E) eastern grey kangaroo - https://peerj.com/articles/6099/#fig-6 ....and those two holes changed everything!
+I hadn't consider a kangaroo, thinking it would have a larger skull with slightly heavier features.
+However, what ultimately changed this spotting ID was the presence of two holes in the palate, called "palatine-maxillary vacuities" which are found in the wallaby skull but not the kangaroo.
+The following link does a comparison.... https://peerj.com/articles/6099/#fig-6 (compare image D with E).
 This is a weathered specimen missing all of its incisors, although the molars are intact and in perfect condition.
 Canine teeth are absent or vestigial in the macropodines.
 What caused the demise of this animal?
-Feral dogs are a possibility.
+Feral dogs most likely.
 They are a major issue in this country, and feral dogs exact a massive toll on native fauna and rural livestock.
 On this farm, aerial dog baiting is a common practice and dogs are shot on sight, no questions asked!
-I also found a fresh kill not far from this location, of an adult eastern grey kangaroo.
-A couple of days prior to that and I found a dead adult merino ram, and dogs had eaten it alive!
+I also found a fresh kill not far from this location, of an adult eastern grey kangaroo, and a couple of days prior to that I found a dead adult merino ram, and dogs had eaten it alive!
 I'll spare you the gruesome details and photos of these two.
-But being a joey, it may have died of natural causes.
-We'll never know.
 This is definitely the skull of a herbivore, but features like teeth and skull shape, particularly the eye sockets, ruled out any ovine species.
-As this was an old specimen with scattered bones, I feel quite fortunate to have also recovered the mandible, or being in two parts, is it mandibles (plural)?
-They were nearby, although I didn't know if they matched this skull at the time, hence I didn't take a decent photo (see last photo).
+As this was a weathered specimen with scattered bones, I feel quite fortunate to have also recovered the mandible.
+The separated bones were nearby, although I didn't know if they matched this skull at the time, hence I didn't take a decent photo (see last photo).
 Like other macropods, kangaroos develop and lose four sets of molar teeth over a lifetime; teeth wear down from eating tough plants.
 These are grazing animals, and the distance between the incisors, canines and molars, called the 'diastema' (plural diastemata), is quite large in herbivores.
 The canines are absent in kangaroos, and a substantial diastema separates incisors and cheek teeth.
 It's such a pity the incisors are missing from this skull as they are well-developed in this grazing species, although dentition does vary greatly between various macropod species - some are browsers, some are intermediate browser-grazers, whilst others are full-time grazers.
 (See first and second reference links in notes section.
-Both have excellent dentition information)
+Both have excellent dentition information).